StuartsProjects/SX12XX-LoRa/SX127x_examples/Program Settings.md

 In general the control bytes have been restricted to ASCII printable characters so that they can be shown directly on a terminal monitor.
 The 3 bytes are;

 **Packet type**.
 This either describes the content of the packet, which could be a GPS location payload or is a command to do something and there is no payload.
-Details of the packet types defined are in the library file 'Program_Definitions.h'
+Details of the packet types defined are in the library file 'ProgramLT_Definitions.h'

 **Packet Destination**.
 The node number that the packet is destined for.